LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/Economy.md

 - Parameters:
   - xuid1 : `String`
-    The Xuid identifier of the paying player.
+    The XUID identifier of the paying player.
   - money : `Integer`
     The amount of money being transferred.
   - xuid2 : `String`
-    The Xuid identifier of the player who will receive the payment.
+    The XUID identifier of the player who will receive the payment.
   - note : `String`
     (Optional) Add some text to this transfer.
 - Return value: Whether the transfer is successful.